 Anyway, she's been under a lot of stress -- job, sick loved ones, hangovers, insecurity, the whole mini-catastrophe.
 She's sounding fried on the phone and I'm getting the 'let me help you' impulse big time.
 So when she mentions how uptight her body is, I say, utterly innocently, "I know just how you feel.
 We need a spa night with major shiatsu massages.
 That'll tune us up."

-The next thing that should have gone through my mind was a dum-dum bullet, but sadly that did not happen.
+The next thing that should have gone through my mind was a dum-dum bullet wrapped in raw bacon, but sadly that did not happen.

 Instead she picks up on it.
 Starts to go through the Yellow Pages seeing what's available on a Friday night in New York City in the way of massages.